ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/ATP-configure06.PNG)

 A new browser tab will appear with Username and Password login form to access to ATP via web browser.
+Write username as ADMIN and your ATP admin password that you wrote in the ATP creation process and click Sign in button.

 ![](./media/ATP-configure07.PNG)

-Write user as ADMIN and your ATP admin password that you wrote in the ATP creation process and click Sign in button.
+Now you can write and seceute SQL commands in Worksheet tab.

 ![](./media/ATP-configure-websql01.PNG)